 Unlike tools that batch-translate entire books and leave humans to clean up the output, Codex is designed around a fundamentally different philosophy: the translator steers, the AI accelerates.
 As you translate verse by verse, the AI watches your decisions and immediately learns your style, conventions, and theological vocabulary — no retraining required, no waiting for a model update.
 Fix one recurring issue early and every subsequent suggestion reflects the correction.
 The creators compare it to flying an airplane: you adjust your bearing continuously rather than setting a course and hoping you arrive close to your destination after a thousand miles.^2

 Codex supports translation from any source language into any target language, including ultra-low-resource languages with virtually no existing AI training data.
 It handles Bible translation, Open Bible Stories, subtitles, books, and other literary texts.
-Features include batch prediction for efficient workflows, back-translation for quality verification, team collaboration with role-based permissions, and export in multiple formats including USFM and HTML.^3
+Features include batch prediction for efficient workflows, back-translation for quality verification, multi-stage review with role-based permissions, analytics dashboards showing AI acceptance rates across languages, and export in multiple formats including USFM, HTML, and DOCX.^3

-Built by Ryder Wishart (PhD in Christian Theology, computational linguistics) and the team at Frontier Research and Development, Codex grew out of years of work with Biblica and the ETEN Innovation Lab on AI-powered translation for low-resource languages.
-Ryder's academic work at McMaster Divinity College focused on applying computational linguistics to the Greek New Testament — a foundation that directly informs how Codex models the relationship between source texts and translations.^4 The project also integrates with AO Lab's Seed Bible, allowing translators to instantly publish their work-in-progress to a shareable link for community review and feedback — closing the feedback loop that has historically taken months or years.^2
+Built by Ryder Wishart (PhD in Christian Theology, computational linguistics) and Ben Scholtens as co-founders of Frontier Research and Development, Codex grew out of years of work with Biblica and the ETEN Innovation Lab on AI-powered translation for low-resource languages.^5 Frontier R&D has since grown into a structured organization of 16+ team members spanning engineering, AI research, and operations, also maintaining LangQuest — a language data collection platform for underserved languages.^5 Ryder's academic work at McMaster Divinity College focused on applying computational linguistics to the Greek New Testament, a foundation that directly informs how Codex models the relationship between source texts and translations.^6 The project integrates with AO Lab's Seed Bible, allowing translators to instantly publish work-in-progress to a shareable link for community review.^2

-With 4,200+ commits, 19 contributors, and 55 releases (latest v0.20.0, February 2026), Codex is actively developed and fully open source under the MIT license.
-The entire codebase is available on GitHub, and anyone can fork, modify, or contribute.^5
+With 4,855 commits, 20 contributors, and 30 releases (latest v0.27.0, May 2026), Codex is actively developed and fully open source under the MIT license.
+The entire codebase is available on GitHub, and anyone can fork, modify, or contribute.^8